woahbase/website/docs/images/alpine-gimp.md

   `/home/alpine` dir somewhere in your host storage.
 By default mounts `${PWD}/data`.

-* By default, WeeChat runs under the user `alpine`.
+* By default, GIMP runs under the user `alpine`.
 If the container is running as an arbitrary user, you may need to use `with-contenv` so the environment variables are accessible to the user process.